Violent Crime Control and Law Enforcement Act: Legislative history

-Senator Joe Biden drafted the Senate version of the legislation in cooperation with National Association of Police Officers president Tom Scotto.
-According to The Washington Post, Biden later described their involvement: "You guys sat at that conference table of mine for a six-month period, and you wrote the bill."
+The law was widely criticized by politicians, pointing out that this law would increase the authority of the federal government of the United States in matters of local law enforcement, which would have greatly affected marginalized communities, especially African American communities.
+Despite all the criticism that the law had gone through, it was passed in the House by voice vote on November 3, 1993, and passed in the Senate on November 19th by a vote of 95-4.
+One of the main reasons that the bill was eventually supported was due to the Congressional Black Caucus after their concerns of rising crime rates in their areas.

-A majority of The Congressional Black Caucus voted for the bill.
+A majority of the Congressional Black Caucus voted for the bill.
 A Gallup survey in 1994 found that "58% of African Americans supported the crime bill, compared to 49% of white Americans."
 However, a 1993 poll from USA Today, CNN, and Gallup found that "an overwhelming number of Blacks believed that the criminal justice system treated Blacks more harshly than whites."
-Historian Dr. Michael Javen Fortner cites high crime rates as a likely cause of Black support of the bill as well as the bill's funding of crime prevention and rehabilitation programs.
-In August of 1994, President Clinton worked to increase Democratic support of the bill and met with three Caucus members who had previously opposed the bill, convincing them that the bill was the best it could be.
+Historian Michael Javen Fortner cites high crime rates as a likely cause of Black support of the bill as well as the bill's funding of crime prevention and rehabilitation programs.
+In August 1994, President Clinton worked to increase Democratic support on the bill and met with three Caucus members who had previously opposed the bill, convincing them that the bill was the best it could be.
+The bill was signed into law by President Clinton on September 13, 1994.

 Provisions

+The Violent Crime Prevention and Law Enforcement Act of 1994 is one of the largest anti-crime bills in the history of the United States, as it includes many provisions whose primary goal is to address crime and add public safety to the community.
+One of the important provisions included in the anti-crime law is to increase law enforcement through numerous fundings provided by the US government.
+Through this funding, approximately 100,000 new police officers have been hired nationwide.
+This is done through a program that offers community-oriented police services.
+It can be said that this program has expanded police efforts in the community and shaped the relationship between police officers and civilians to work together to eliminate or reduce crime.

+The anti-crime law also added a provision to expand the scope of federal crimes and penalties, as it introduced approximately 60 new crimes, indicating that these crimes require the death penalty, including terrorist murders, drug-trafficking, and drive-by shootings, in addition to the three-strikes law.